-Because of the Affordable Care Act, many of the 19 million women who are currently uninsured will have access to the care that they need.
+Because of the Affordable Care Act, nearly 47 million women now have access to free preventative health services and nearly 70 percent of the 20 million uninsured women will have health insurance by 2016.
 Lifetime limits have been eliminated so women won’t lose coverage when facing breast cancer or other life-threatening conditions.
-And with subsidies for individuals and families that lack employer-sponsored health insurance as well as new rules that prohibit charging women more than men, more women across all socioeconomic backgrounds will be able to afford health coverage when the law takes full effect in 2014.
+And with expanded Medicaid eligibility in some states, subsidies for individuals and families that lack employer-sponsored health insurance as well as new rules that prohibit charging women more than men, more women across all socioeconomic backgrounds will be able to afford health coverage when the law takes full effect in 2014.

 Still not convinced?
 Let’s get specific.
 The Affordable Care Act:

 - Makes gender rating illegal.
 Insurance companies can no longer use gender rating, the practice of charging women higher premiums for the same insurance benefits provided to men.
 Gender rating costs women approximately $1billion each year according to the National Women’s Law Center.
 Only 3 percent of plans that charge women more than men cover maternity services and a national study of gender rating found no clear actuarial justifications for the additional premium costs charged to women.
 (NWLC Report)